sueddeutsche/herd-immunity-guesstimate/README.md

 @cendt
 27 11 2020

-This little projects tries to make an educated guess on the time window to reach herd immunity (and partial immunity) against Sars-Cov-2 in Germany through vaccination.
+This little project tries to make an educated guess on the time window to reach herd immunity (and partial immunity) against Sars-Cov-2 in Germany through vaccination.
 The results were published on Süddeutsche Zeitung on November 27th, 2020 and can be found